Simplemart17/Politico/README.md

 npm install
 ```

-setup environmental variable in this following format:
+setup environmental variable in this format:
 ```
 DATABASE_URL = postgres://{your_database_user_name}:{your_database_password}@localhost:5432/{your_database_name}
 SECRET = {'any_combination_of_your_choice'}